Prince Henry: Good. Agreed. I don't want it.

-- More accurately, Sabin didn't want the throne, but agreed to deciding it on a coin flip, heads he'd win, tails he'd lose.
+- More accurately, Sabin didn't want the throne but agreed to deciding it on a coin flip, heads he'd win, tails he'd lose.
 He "wins" and Edgar became king.
 Turns out that, knowing Sabin didn't want to be king, Edgar used a trick coin to ensure his brother a 100% win.

-- Lyner Barsett from Ar tonelico before the start of the game: he'd rather protect Lady Shurelia instead.
-It's implied that this is because he still subconsciously remembers Misha, and if he takes Leard's place, he'll be responsible for putting Misha's daughter, granddaughter, and perhaps great-granddaughter through the same Training from Hell before sending them to sing their lives away to imprison a Sealed Evil in a Can.
-Thankfully, he manages to cause Mir to undergo a Heel-Face Turn, and doesn't become Commander except possibly on Shurelia's route, as the husband of the goddess.
+- Lyner Barsett from Ar tonelico: Melody of Elemia before the start of the game: he'd rather protect Lady Shurelia instead.
+It's implied that the reason is that he still subconsciously remembers Misha, and if he takes Leard's place, he'll be responsible for putting Misha's daughter, granddaughter, and perhaps great-granddaughter through the same Training from Hell before sending them to sing their lives away to imprison a Sealed Evil in a Can.
+Thankfully, he manages to cause Mir to undergo a HeelFace Turn and doesn't become Commander except possibly on Shurelia's route as the husband of the goddess.

-- Shanan takes up the Rebel Prince mantle in Part 2, since he's one of the leaders of Celice's army which is hell-bent into destroying the tyrannial Empire of Grandbell.
-There's somewhat of a subversion, however: while Shanan is a rebel against the Empire he also is the legitimate heir to the throne of Isaac (a nation of Proud Warrior Race Guys that was usurped and oppressed for years) and he intends to gain his homeland back to rebuild it.
+- Shanan takes up the Rebel Prince mantle in Part 2 since he's one of the leaders of Celice's army which is hell-bent into destroying the tyrannical Empire of Grandbell.
+There's something of a subversion, however: while a rebel against the Empire, he also is the legitimate heir to the throne of Isaac (a nation of Proud Warrior Race Guys that was usurped and oppressed for years), and he intends to gain his homeland back to rebuild it.
 If he lives through the whole second part of the game, he succeeds.

 - Ephraim from Fire Emblem: The Sacred Stones falls under this trope as well.
-He actually stated in a flashback that he would prefer to have his sister Eirika take the throne while he could run off to become a mercenary.
-A large part of his Character Development in the game is him growing out of this trope.
+He actually stated in a flashback that he would prefer that his sister Eirika take the throne while he could run off to become a mercenary.
+A large part of his Character Development in the game is his growing out of this trope.

-- Alistair of Dragon Age: Origins is the illegitimate son of a king, and while he knows that he might be considered an heir to the throne now that the latest king has been killed without an heir he certainly doesn't want to be king: "I'm a follower, not a leader."
+- Alistair of Dragon Age: Origins is the illegitimate son of a king, and while he knows that he might be considered an heir to the throne now that the latest king has been killed without an heir, he certainly doesn't want to be king: "I'm a follower, not a leader."
 However, it's possible to "harden" his personality and force him to mature, making him more willing to take power.